-These SDMs conform to CCDI (Computer Controlled Data Interface, Tait Electronics Ltd proprietary data interface), and are transferred using the TM8000's 1200-baud internal modem.
+These SDMs conform to the CCDI standard (Computer Controlled Data Interface, Tait Electronics Ltd proprietary data interface), and are transferred using the TM8000's 1200-baud internal modem.

 A useful application for this feature is AVL, where a base PC application polls remote radios for their position and speed.